Cardiac stimulant

-A cardiac stimulant is a drug which acts as a stimulant of the heart – e.g., via positive chronotropic action (increased heart rate) and/or inotropic action (increased myocardial contractility).
-They increase cardiac output (the amount of blood pumped by the heart over time).
+A cardiac stimulant is a drug which acts as a stimulant of the heart to increase cardiac output.
+They can work via positive chronotropic action (increased heart rate) and/or positive inotropic action (increased myocardial contractility).

+Within positive inotropes, there are calcium mobilizers and calcium sensitizers.
+Calcium mobilizers are conventional positive inotropes that elevate intracellular calcium, whereas calcium sensitizers do not elevated intracellular calcium but instead increase sensitivity to it.

+Cardiac stimulants are known to be used (and banned) as performance-enhancing drugs, including for doping in sport.